 - Savings

-Before you even get started on outgoing, let’s make sure all the incoming has been accounted for.
-This is every single penny that comes into your house.
+Before you start outgoing, let’s ensure all the incoming has been accounted for.
+This is every single penny that comes into your house and should be the first step in the budgeting process..

 - Your paycheck